Convex-Dev/design/docs/cad/003_encoding/README.md

 ```

 Extension values are arbitrary non-negative integer values with a one byte tag, where the low byte of the tag is available for applications to define a special meaning for the value.

+For example, Convex uses the extension value `0xEA` to indicate an Address.
+Since Addresses are allocated sequentially from zero (and Accounts can be re-used), this usually results in a short VLQ encoding.

 Extension values are considered "BlobLike" and can therefore be used a a key in an Index